Skip to Content

 Instructions

-1. Whisk flour, salt, baking soda, baking powder, and pumpkin pie spice in a bowl until combined
+1. Whisk together the flour, salt, baking soda, baking powder, and pumpkin pie spice in a bowl until combined

 2. Measure the coconut oil and vegan butter while solid, then melt in the microwave until liquified.